^

 Dosing and administration

-• For insomnia, 1-2 capsules 1 hour before bedtime.
+• For insomnia – 1-2 capsules 1 hour before bedtime.

-Use of the sedasena during pregnancy
+Use Sedasena during pregnancy

 Contraindications

-Sedasen has such contraindications for use:
+Sedasen has the following contraindications for use:

 • Hypersensitivity to the components of the drug.

-• Pronounced arterial hypotension.
+• Severe arterial hypotension.

 • Bronchial asthma.